pauldmccarthy/win-pytreat/advanced_topics/object_oriented_programming.md

 ## Appendix: Method overloading

-Method overloading (defining multiple methods on a class, each accepting different arguments) is one of the only object-oriented features that is not present in Python.
+Method overloading (defining multiple methods with the same name in a class, but each accepting different arguments) is one of the only object-oriented features that is not present in Python.
 Becuase Python does not perform any runtime checks on the types of arguments that are passed to a method, or the compatibility of the method to accept the arguments, it would not be possible to determine which implementation of a method is to be called.
+In other words, in Python only the name of a method is used to identify that method, unlike in C++ and Java, where the full method signature (name, input types and return types) is used.

 However, because a Python method can be written to accept any number or type